Maine Medicare Insurance Plans

 - *Qualified Individuals (QIs): The state of Maine pays for Medicare Part B premiums for individuals with a monthly income under $1,357 and couples with a combined income under $1,823 a month.

-Additionally, if you find that you need assistance with the cost of your prescription drugs, you can apply for the Low-Income Subsidy, also known as the federal Extra Help program.
-If you are a Maine resident and make less than $17,820 annually or $24,030 combined as part of married income, then you qualify for this assistance.
-Once you enroll in Extra Help, you will be responsible for fewer costs associated with your prescription drugs and will not enter the donut hole, also known as the coverage gap.
+*Additionally, if you find that you need assistance with the cost of your prescription drugs, you can apply for the Low-Income Subsidy, also known as the federal Extra Help program.
+In 2016 if you are a Maine resident and make less than $17,820 annually or $24,030 combined as part of married income, then you qualify for this assistance.
+Remember, you can reapply for Extra Help at any time if your income and resources change.

 Similar to the Extra Help program, you can qualify for the Maine Rx Plus program, which helps reduce the costs of prescription drugs for those who qualify.
 If you qualify for this program, you could save up to 15% on brand name drugs and up to 60% on generic drugs.